testjiho/innovative-fraud-detection/Hands-on lab/Before the HOL - Cosmos DB real-time advanced analytics.md

     ![The button to copy the primary connection string for the sender policy is highlighted.](media/copy-sender-policy-key.png 'Sender policy primary connection string')

-17. Follow the step above to copy the **Connection string-primary key** value for the Listener policy and save for later.

-### Task 13: Create an Azure Data Lake Storage Gen2 account
+### Task 14: Create an Azure Data Lake Storage Gen2 account

 In this task, you will create an Azure Data Lake Storage Gen2 (ADLS Gen2) account, which will be used as the repository for the Databricks Delta tables you will be creating in this hands-on lab.